apache/celix-site/source/contributing/releasing.md

 $ make rat
 ```

-Apache RAT should not raise any concers, if there are, check the source files for a license header.
+Apache RAT should not raise any concerns, if there are, check the source files for a license header.
 If it is a false positive update
 the rat-excludes.txt file in the root of the project.
 Be sure it is a false positive!
 If in doubt, ask the mailing list!
 Third party
 licenses may need to be mentioned in the NOTICE file.